 “Hahaha, it’s fine.
 Cute, ain’t she?”

-Terra desperately tried to push her aunt away while Rubal merely laughed.
-If she were to point out any flaw in her aunt, it was how she always got far, far too drunk.
-Her uncle said that wasn’t a flaw at all, since Mora only excessively praised others, but Terra considered that a matter of spousal favouritism.
+Terra desperately tried to push her aunt off her while Rubal merely laughed.
+If she had to point to a flaw with her aunt, it was how she always got way, way too drunk.
+Her uncle would say that wasn’t a flaw at all, especially since all Mora ever did praise others effusively, but Terra considered that viewpoint a matter of spousal favouritism.

-“This isn’t the time to mess around.
+“This isn’t the time to be messing around.
 Get a grip, Oba-sama!”

+Terra’s resolve had hardened.
+Shaking her aunt’s shoulders, she raised her voice.
 “I’m going to try again.
 Is there anyone you can introduce me to?
-Actually, there’s no time, so which clan should I hop over to and leave with...?”
+Actually, there’s no time left.
+Which clan should I hop over to and leave with, then...?”

-No—her appearance resembled a doll, but she was a girl who looked around 15.
-Her silver hair was pressed down by a head cover, and she wore a purplish-silver formal minidress with lace fringes.
-Legs as smooth as a candle.
+No—she resembled a doll, but she was a girl who looked to be about fifteen.
+Her silver hair was pressed under by a head cover, and she wore a silver-purple formal minidress with lace fringes.
+Terra saw legs as smooth as a candle.
 Blue eyes.
-She carried a slightly oversized gray rucksack on her back, almost as if she were a refugee.
-The girl’s skin and dress were sharp, cold and gorgeous; red only faintly tinged her eyelids.
+A slightly oversized gray rucksack on her back made her look like a refugee.
+The girl’s skin and dress were sharp, cold and gorgeous; only her eyelids were tinged with a faint warmth.
 Her small chest rose and fell with heavy breaths.

-In a beer hall inhabited by an unfashionable clan, her figure stood out even from its young men and women.
-Her presence clearly differed from theirs at its very foundation.
-There was no mistaking that she was from another clan.
+In an unfashionable clan's beer hall, she stood out even among the younger men and women.
+Her aura was clearly different from its very foundation.
+There could be no mistake that she was from another clan.

-However, her origin wasn't the the main issue at hand, it was the lack of time.
-Terra and the others could relax because this was home, but that wasn’t the case at all for someone from another clan.
+Her origin wasn't the the main issue at hand, though.
+It was the lack of time.
+Terra and the others could relax because they were home, but that definitely wasn't the case for someone from another clan.

-Before she could continue, Rubal looked at the big clock and questioned her.
-“You’re from another clan, ain’t ya?
-It’s almost purge time, only… 20 minutes left until the fleet disperses.
+Before the girl could continue, Rubal looked at the big clock and asked, “You’re from another clan, ain’t ya?
+It’s time for Purge, there's... twenty minutes left before the fleet disperses.
 You gonna be okay?”
-Even after 7000 years, that clock had remained in use.
+Even after 7000 years, that clock remained in use.
 Its hour hand pointed almost straight up.

 The Bow Awow only happened every two years.
-The 16 base ships, which normally flew separately, aligned their orbits and docked together almost like a big, assembled festival.
-While the permanent Council of Elders held general meetings, the youth would trade, fight, hold concerts and dance with each other—but most importantly, they frantically sought a spouse.
-They were all serious about it, too, because the moment the clock hit midnight on the 30th day, it was time for the purge, when the ships dispersed.
+Sixteen base ships, which normally flew separately, aligned their orbits and docked together in something akin to a large congregational festival.
+While the permanent Council of Elders held general meeting, the youth would trade, fight, hold concerts, and dance with each other—but most importantly, they frantically sought a spouse.
+They were all serious about it, too, because the moment the clock struck midnight on the 30th day, it was time the ships to disperse at Purge.

-Once dispersed, they’d return to their separate orbits.
-The reason was simple: distributing the fishing grounds.
-If the entire fleet formed a single ring, they would overcrowd a small zone of the planet.
-The sensible action to take, then, was to place each clan in its own orbital inclination, equally spaced around the planet.
+After the ships dispersed, they returned to their separate orbits.
+The reason was simple: fishing ground distribution.
+If the entire fleet orbited in a single ring, they would overcrowd a small zone of the planet.
+The sensible action, then, was to equally space the clans around the planet by placing them in their own orbital inclinations.

-Only 10 minutes remained until the star horn loudly sounded to close the festival and initiate separation of the docking clamps joining the 16 base ships.
-Then as promised, they’d only rejoin after two years orbiting Fat Beach Ball’s 140,000 kilometer diameter on their own.
+Only ten minutes remained until the Star Horn loudly signaled the end of the festival and initiated the process of separating the docking clamps joining the sixteen base ships.
+By agreement, the ships would only reconvene after two years orbiting Fat Beach Ball’s 140,000 kilometer diameter by themselves.
 Once that happened, the girl would be unable to return to her own clan.

 “It’s fine.”

-It definitely wasn’t fine, but she spoke calmly, stepping forward to center herself in Terra’s sight.
-Then she stared at Terra, her gaze slowly dropping from the top of her arranged hair to a stopping point at her chest, as splendedly adorned by the dress as the bow of a large boat.
-Terra suddenly caught the smell of sweet botanical smoke, like a flower or bark being burnt.
+It definitely wasn’t fine, but she spoke calmly and stepped forward to center herself in Terra’s sight.
+Then she stared at Terra, her gaze slowly falling from the top of her arranged hair to a stopping point at her chest, which her dress adorned as splendidly as the bow of a large boat.
+Terra suddenly caught a whiff of sweet botanical smoke, like a flower or bark being burnt.

 “Are you Terra Intercontinental Endeavour-san?”

-Getting called by her real name like that made Terra a little hesitant.
+Getting called by her real name like that made Terra a little nervous.
 She nodded.
-Others found it way more convenient to treat her as Terra Tell-Tale, so not being called that could be seen as respectful.
+Others found it way more convenient to engage with her as Terra Tell-Tale, so not being called that could be seen as respectful.

 “Y-yes... and you are?”

 “I’m Diode, from the first letters of DIE-Over-Dose.
-If you could, please call me that.”
+Please call me that, if you would.”

 “Die?
 Diode-san?”

 “Correct.”
 She nodded and continued her rapidfire speech.
 “I’m 18 years old and my mother is called Rock.
 She’s the captain of the Sōfu-iwa, Tsunami Search-class.
-It didn’t join the Meteorological Observation Association, so that’s why its name isn’t in the register, but it received a rescue medal at the Bow-Awows in 290 and 299.
-It’s capable of both searching and raising alarms on coordinates.
-I lived with and watched my mother pilot the dual-use air and space ship for 15 years, so I can manage it.
-I’ve also got 9500 hours of cruising experience.”
+Its name isn't in the register because it didn’t join the Meteorological Observation Association, but it received a rescue medal at the Bow Awows in 290 and 299.
+It has search capabilities and can issue alerts on coordinates.
+I lived with my mother and watched her pilot a dual-use air and space ship for 15 years, so I can manage one.
+I also have 9500 hours of cruising experience.”

 “Huh?
 Rock?
 Sofi?”
-Terra asked confusedly.
-Diode’s conversation wasn’t just filled with details, it also completely broke the rule of first introducing yourself with your name.
-In their current situation, there was something indispensable to say before anything else.
+Terra asked, bewildered.
+Diode’s introduction wasn’t just filled with details, it also shattered the rule of introducing yourself with your name first.
+Given the current situation though, there was something even more critical to get out of the way.

 “And what’s your clan?
 Your fami-”

 “Terra Intercontinental Endeavour-san!”
 Diode raised her voice as much as possible and bent forward.
-“My apologies for being so sudden—it’s our first meeting, and I haven’t even introduced myself, but there’s something I’d like to ask—would you allow me to fly your boat?”
+“My apologies for being so sudden—it’s our first meeting, and I haven’t even properly introduced myself, but there’s something I’d like to request—would you allow me to fly your boat?”

 “Huh?”
 “Eh?”
 “Uoh?”

-Terra and Rubal’s eyes shot wide—even Mora, face-down and drunk on the table, cracked open her eyes.
+Terra and Rubal’s eyes shot wide—even Mora, who was dead drunk and face-down on the table, cracked open her eyes.

-In the span of three seconds, a volcano of ideas erupted within Terra’s mind, her face becoming incandescent to the very tip of her ears.
+In the span of three seconds, a volcano of ideas erupted within Terra’s mind.
+Her face turned incandescent to the very tip of her ears.
 Her eyes moved from the girl’s slender fingers and settled on her small, soft lips.

-The phrase, coming from a girl who had suddenly appeared, normally had a very strong meaning.
+That phrase, asked by a girl who had suddenly appeared out of nowhere, normally had a very forward meaning.

 “My boat?
 You want to fly, at night?
 You?
 You’re a girl right?!”